quadsquad193/phantomboreas/backend/docs/setup-redis-python.md

 ### Set up Python client

 Services that rely on Redis should already have the `python-redis` project specified as a dependency (e.g; `requirements.txt`).
+For whatever reason, you may choose to use the `redis-py` client.

 ```
 sudo pip install redis